-Marin Transit has met its previous overall DBE goal through race-neutral means and is not required to conduct a disparity study.
+Marin Transit has met its previous overall DBE goal, in a non-federally funded project, through race-neutral means.
 In developing the FFY 2020-22 DBE goal, Marin Transit staff have reviewed three disparity studies.
 Findings from the Caltrans and SFMTA studies are described below.
 In both cases, the size and nature of their projects differ significantly from Marin Transit's projects.
 The Santa Clara Valley Transportation Authority (VTA) recently completed a disparity study, which they have not released to the public.
 Marin Transit's market area does not include Santa Clara County, though our respective market areas include Bay Area counties to the north.
 This section also summarizes VTA's findings.